-  The goblin boss is one of the few creatures that gets as many actions as a typical player character (PC).
+The goblin boss is one of the few creatures that get as many actions as a typical player character (PC).
 They can regularly use an action, with Multiattack, and a bonus action on every turn while still getting 30 ft. of movement per turn.

 Not only that, but Redirect Attack itself has a ton of action economy wrapped into a single reaction.
-They have a more reliable use of their reaction that any PC in D&D 5e’s early game.
+They have a more reliable use of their reaction than any PC in D&D 5e’s early game.
 They can run circles around the party’s individual action economies.

-Having a high action economy is always a major benefit for a creature.
+Having a high-action economy is always a major benefit for a creature.
 This is because they have more potential.
 There are more options for them to take during their turns.
 More options can mean more damage, survivability, or mobility, all of which directly attribute to success in a combat encounter.

 Typically, creatures in D&D have a smaller action economy than a PC.
 Goblin bosses are an exception in that they are on par with if not better than a typical PC of a similar level.
 This is an enormous strength for our goblin boss.